NYSC AAUP Spring 2021 Meeting and Conference

-This meeting is open only to AAUP members in good standing and you must pre-register.
-Zoom invites will be sent to registrants prior to the meeting.
+This meeting is open only to AAUP members in good standing and preregistration is required.
+A Zoom invite and Agenda will be sent prior to the meeting.

-11:30am-12:00pm – Q & A
+11:00am – 12:00pm – Q & A

 12:00 – 12:15 – Awards Presentation – NYSC AAUP Outstanding Achievement and Service Award

 12:15 – 1:00 – LUNCH

 1:00pm – 3:00pm Homecourt Threats to Academic Freedom, Tenure, and Shared Governance – Voices of NYS Faculty

 PANELISTS: Daniel Kotzin (Medaille College), Thomas X. Carroll (Keuka College), Mark James (Molloy College), Robert (Bob) Hansbrough (The College of St. Rose), Mary Rose Kubal (WNYFC)

 The panelists represent institutions of higher education in New York State that have experienced significant threats to academic freedom and shared governance.
 They will be sharing their experiences and offering insight into the myriad challenges and, in some cases resolutions and/or solutions.

-3:00-4:00 – Q & A
+3:00-4:00pm – Q & A and Closing